Azure/AppService/_posts/2021-01-07-java-stacks-update.md

     - Java
 ---

-The latest App Service release brings the following runtime versions:
+The latest App Service releases included new Java, Tomcat and JBoss EAP versions.

 ## Windows